 We are planning to return in December though, and the earthquakes will probably not keep us away.

 Update: We are now back in Bali and though earthquakes and tsunamis are very much on our minds, it really as business as usual here.

 Heed the Travel Advisories

 As with any travel, you should always check the travel advisories your country issues before you go anywhere.
 If you travel to a destination with a travel advisory in place, you may find that it invalidates your travel insurance.

 Australia advises a high degree of caution for Bali but because of personal security, not earthquakes.
-Lombok and Sulawesi have a more serious caution of “reconsider your need to travel”.
+They also advise staying away from central Sulawesi and the tsunami-affected areas of the Sunda Strait.

 It’s Business as Usual on Bali